DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/use-report-elements/manipulate-report-elements/add-controls-to-a-report.md

 ![](../../../../images/eurd-web-picture-box.png)

-To display bar codes, use the [Bar Code](../use-bar-codes.md) control.
+To display barcodes, use the [Barcode](../use-bar-codes.md) control.

 ![](../../../../images/eurd-web-bar-code.png)